GriffithUniLibrary/digital-tools-modular/content/3-analysis-visualisation.md

 {% endcapture %}

 {% include card.html header="<i class='fas fa-chart-bar'></i> Sample Chart.js output" text=chartjs %}

-{% capture bestdataviz %}
-**Our recommendation: Tableau**

-Tableau can produce beautiful results quickly and is free to academic researchers.
-It's not supported by the University — but neither are any of the others.
-{% endcapture %}

-{% include alert.html text=bestdataviz color="primary" %}

 Activity: Want to try out some data visualisation?
 Of course you do!